Moon Magic Guide · Blue Moon Meaning

 The stones that carry Blue Moon energy

-If you’re going to mark this moon with a piece of jewelry, these four stones carry lunar energy best.
+If you're going to mark a Blue Moon with a piece of jewelry, these four stones carry lunar energy best.

 Moonstone — the literal moon stone.
 Cycles, intuition, the cyclical nature of being alive.
 Also June's birthstone, if you're a June baby.